cvetomir-todorov/Workflow/docs/practices-code-reviews.md

     - Reduces chances that author interprets the comment as an attack on how good engineer he/she is
   - Consider having a call or discuss in person
     - Differences of opinion could be because of ambiguity and/or misunderstanding
-    - Communicating while seeing the other person can be a reminder of the humanitarian side of the engineering
+    - Communicating while seeing the other person could remind of the humanitarian side of the engineering
-  - Bring someone else, if it's only the author and 1 reviewer arguing
+  - Bring someone else, if it's only the author and reviewer arguing
     - Outside perspective could help see missed opportunities for resolution

 # Nit-picking